Landscaping with Edible and Native Plants: An Introduction

 When you join or renew your Wild Ones membership you enable us to continue offering programs like these.
 A portion of every membership fee goes to fund our chapter programs.

 We sponsor monthly programs on native plants and natural landscapes.
 Meetings are free and the public is welcome.
 Come join us if you’re interested in gardening with native plants and enjoying natural landscapes.

-- Our 2016 are held on the third Tuesday of the month at the FamilyMeans Building, 1875 Northwestern Ave. in Stillwater.
-Socializing begins at 6:30 pm with our speaker at 7 pm.
+Our 2020 meetings will be held the third Tuesday of the month at the FamilyMeans building, 1875 Northwestern Ave. in Stillwater.
+Socializing begins at 6:30 pm with brief announcements and then our speaker at 7 pm.

-- Garden tours/field trips are typically held on weekends. and occur year-round.
-See our Chapter Calendar for details on all programs, tours and field trips.
+Garden tours/field trips are typically held on weekends. and occur year-round.